karmaniverous/npm-package-template-ts/README.md

 You want to write straight TS code without having to jump through weird hoops like adding a `.js` extension to your TS imports. ([Click here](https://stackoverflow.com/questions/75807785/why-do-i-need-to-include-js-extension-in-typescript-import-for-custom-module) to dive into that hole. 🙄)

 Long story short: you can.
 Just write your code in the `src` directory and import it as you would any other module.
 The [bundling process](#bundling) will take care of the rest.

+## Inline Documentation

+This template uses [TSDoc](https://tsdoc.org/) for inline documentation.
+TSDoc is similar to JSDoc, but is way less verbose as it can take advantage of TypeScript's type system.
+It also has better support for documenting generics and other TypeScript-specific features.

+TSdoc comments are automatically included in your bundled code, so you can use them to document your code for IntelliSense in JavaScript as well as TypeScript.

+The template also includes linting support for your TSDoc comments to keep you out of trouble.
+Just run `npm run lint` to check your comments along with the rest of your code, and be sure to check out the great [TSDoc documentation](https://tsdoc.org/) for more details!

 ## CLI Generation